rubenwardy/minetest_modding_book/_en/basics/lua.md

 ## Coding in Lua

+### Program Flow

 Programs are a series of commands that run one after another.
 We call these commands "statements."
+Program flow is how these statements are executed.

-Program flow is important, it allows you to direct or skip over statements.
+Different types of flow allow you to skip or jump over sets of commands.
 There are three main types of flow:

 * Sequence: Just run one statement after another, no skipping.
-* Selected: Skip over statements depending on conditions.
+* Selection: Skip over sequences depending on conditions.
 * Iteration: Repeating, looping.
 Keep running the same statements until a condition is met.